yennhan/massiveweatherapp/README.md

 ## Not implemented
 - Timezone (SGT,EST.. etc)
 - SecondScreen upon clicking into it.

+## Should be implemented for optimisation and processing
 - Wrapping the openweather API on own cloud-server to reduce the processing required on mobile.

 ## Problem with the openweather api.